ITGC audit checklist: 6 controls you need to address

 - Present the audit report to management.

-Schedule periodic checkpoints with audit sponsors to brief them on the audit's growth and to identify issues that might be hampering progress.
+Throughout the audit, schedule periodic checkpoints with sponsors to brief them on the audit's progress and identify issues that might be hampering it.
 Carefully document all audit findings from interviews, physical examinations and review of evidence.
 Report any unusual and potentially negative findings to the sponsors as soon as possible.

 Auditors should have a specific work area to conduct interviews, examine evidence and write their reports.
 Guest access to internet services and a telephone should also be made available to the audit team.